davherrmann/old-resume/_about_items/2011-2016-state-of-the-art.md

 Though it can be challenging not to be overwhelmed by [the wave of new javascript frameworks][jsframeworks], I am excited to see new concepts and best practices come up.
 It's a sign of progress.

-Even if you are not up to date with the latest frameworks you can adopt the spirit.
+It really helped me to use the latest technologies in several projects.
+But even if don't have the time to stay up to date with the latest frameworks you can do one thing: You can adopt the spirit.
 Challenge yourself!
 Don't take things for granted.
 Ask yourself: Can we do things better?

 [jsframeworks]: http://www.google.com/trends/explore?q=ember+js,+angular+js,+backbone+js,+react+js,+meteor+js,+aurelia+js